Chirraaa/OBSReplayCompanion/README.md

 ## 🛠️ How to Use and Setup

-Follow these simple steps to get started with OBS Clip Recorder.
+Follow these simple steps to get started with OBS Replay Companion.

 ### 1\.
 Download and Installation (Pre-built)